What To Eat Before Running in the Morning

 However, there are a couple of things you can try.
 The first thing to think about is your fibre intake, reducing it about 24 hours before a long run or race.
 Choosing white bread, removing the skin from your fruit and vegetables etc. You could try swapping oat based breakfasts to rice based cereals.
 Dairy can be an irritant for some runners.
 So it could be worth switching to either a lactose free milk or dairy free option before a long run/race.

 Some runners say they experience cramps on a run.
 So they stop taking gels, stop the sports drinks and suddenly dehydration becomes an issue.
 Dehydration can cause stomach cramps, leading to bad stomachs.
 So making sure you carry on drinking water through the cramps, whilst you are out, can be quite effective.
-Read this blog all about runners trots, fibre and gut health.
+Read this post all about runners trots, fibre and gut health.

 If your bowel habits have changed, ie more urgency than before, then speak to your GP.